madgen/madgen.github.io/posts/2018-12-22-The-Essence-of-Datalog.markdown

 are between me and Robin Milner.
 I am not an academic descendant of Alan Turing, but I am of David Wheeler.

-Since all three of these queries run fine, we can safely conclude that the evaluator here is free of all bugs.
+Since these three queries run fine, we can safely conclude that the evaluator here is bug-free.

 ## Addressing the turtle in the room